deademo/deaweb/README.md

 ```

 ### Response
-You can do not use this class to return response
+You can do not use this class to return a response

-Just return string what you want from handler to make response
+Just return string what you want from handler to make a response
 ##### **`Response(body=None, status_code=200, content_type='text/html')`**
  **`body`** _(str)_ - Response string.
 By default None.